tommyneu/tommyneu/README.md

 Dedicated and task driven developer who brought accessible and innovative web apps to my hometown school district.
 I am excited to level up a new workplace and to learn more.
-I have a batchelors of Computer Science from North Central College.
+I have a Batchelors of Science in Computer Science from North Central College.

 <h2> 🔗 Links: </h2>